-If you are a construction company with B or B2 business qualification, you can register for a BUJKA.
+If you are a construction company with a B or B2 business qualification, you can register for a BUJKA.
 B qualification stands for planning (Perencana) and B2 for implementer (Pelaksana) activity.

 With BUJKA, it allows companies to do market research and liaise with other companies and institutions.
-It can also involve in the procurement of construction services, and assign Indonesian or foreign manpower to manage the office.
+It can also involve the procurement of construction services, and assign Indonesian or foreign manpower to manage the office.